evolvingstuff/vdw2/content/posts/light-improves-health-by-more-than-just-vitamin-d.md

 │   │   width: 900├── HorizontalRuleNode
 │   full_match: `\n---\n`
 │   inner_content: `---`├── HeadingNode
-│   full_match: `!!!!See related in VitaminDwiki: `
+│   full_match: `!!!!See related in VitaminDWiki: `
-│   inner_content: `See related in VitaminDwiki:`
+│   inner_content: `See related in VitaminDWiki:`
 │   level: `4`
 │   children:
 │   ├── TextNode
-│   │   full_match: `See related in VitaminDwiki:`
+│   │   full_match: `See related in VitaminDWiki:`
-│   │   inner_content: `See related in VitaminDwiki:`├── TextNode
+│   │   inner_content: `See related in VitaminDWiki:`├── TextNode
 │   full_match: `\n`
 │   inner_content: `\n`├── ListItemNode
 │   full_match: `*((Health benefit of Sunlight is more than Vitamin D in the blood - many studies|Health benefit of Sunlight is more than Vitamin D in the blood - many studies))`